tnguyen372/tnguyen372.github.io/README.md

-### A Quick Glimpse of My Past and Current Projects.
+### Thomas Nguyen's Portfolio Website.

-# Current Projects In Development
+# Current Projects in Development
 _________________________________
 ### Portfolio Website
-- Hosted on a cloud service like AWS to learn about the cloud
+- Working on hosting my portfolio on a service like Digital Ocean droplets or AWS

-- Will build from scratch to create a dynamic website instead of using a static GitHub page
+### Hotel Redeemable Offers
+- Checks a hotel finder website like Hyatt.com for hotel room offers that can be redeemed with a point amount specified by the user
+- Requirements: Takes in user input such as a specific hotel, checkin/out dates, and point amount then displays a list of hotel room offers that can be redeemed
+- Scalability issues to consider: Current requirements are for only for 1 website.
+What if the user wants to use this service to check other websites like Marriott or Hilton at the same time?
+How about 10 websites?
+- Tech used: Most likely MERN stack to improve my skills

 # Finished Projects
 ___________________